PiyushaMukherjee/Data-Visualisation-w-Tableau/README.md

 # Tableau-project listings

-Tableau Projects from Summer Internship
-This repository showcases the Tableau dashboards I developed during my summer internship.
+🔗This repository showcases the Tableau dashboards I developed during my summer internship.
 These projects provided in-depth insights into various datasets, helping me hone my data visualization skills using Tableau.
 All datasets, unless specified otherwise, were sourced from Kaggle.

-Project 1: Product-Based Sales and Returns Dashboard This dashboard provides an in-depth analysis of product sales, returns, and profitability across different states and suppliers.
+🔗##Project 1: Product-Based Sales and Returns Dashboard

+This dashboard provides an in-depth analysis of product sales, returns, and profitability across different states and suppliers.
 Highlights include:

 Product Analysis by Supplier and State: Shows product base margin for each supplier across states, helping identify high-performing regions and suppliers.
 Return Reasons: Analyzes reasons for product returns, offering insights into areas with potential for improvement.
 Discount and Sales Metrics by Store: Visualizes discounts offered and sales generated per store.
 Small and Home Business Analysis: Segments data by product category (Furniture, Office Supplies, Technology) and year of order, allowing insights into business trends over time.
-Dataset
-Product Sales Data on Kaggle (for product sales and return data)
+Dataset: https://www.kaggle.com/ (for product sales and return data)

-Project 2: COVID-19 Data Analysis Dashboard
+🔗##Project 2: COVID-19 Data Analysis Dashboard
 This dashboard presents a detailed analysis of COVID-19 data, focusing on confirmed cases in India.
 Key features include:

 Trendline Analysis: Tracks confirmed cases over time, segmented by year, quarter, and month.
 Filter Options: Allows users to filter by country or region.
 Metrics: Displays data on confirmed cases, deaths, and recovery rates to provide a comprehensive view of the pandemic’s progression.
-Dataset
-COVID-19 Dataset on Kaggle (for confirmed cases, deaths, and recovery data)
+Dataset: ](https://www.kaggle.com/datasets/imdevskp/corona-virus-report (for confirmed cases, deaths, and recovery data)

-Project 3: Warehouse and Delivery Time Analysis (Unavailable) I also worked on an analysis of warehouse and delivery times.
+##🔗Project 3: Warehouse and Delivery Time Analysis (Unavailable)
+I also worked on an analysis of warehouse and delivery times.
 However, due to company privacy and policy constraints, I am unable to share this dataset or related visualizations.